Mizuki Hiruta: Hiruta vs. Taniyama

 On 2 November 2022, a press conference was held, attended by Hiruta and the Japanese bantamweight champion Kanako Taniyama.
 At this press conference, it was revealed that the pair would face each other for the vacant WBO junior bantamweight championship.
 The title bout was scheduled as the main event of Victoriva.7, which took place at the Korakuen Hall in Tokyo, Japan on 1 December 2022 and was broadcast by BOXING RAISE.
 Hiruta won the fight by a dominant unanimous decision, with two judges scoring the bout 100–89 in her favor, while the third judge awarded her a 99–90 scorecard.
 On 8 February 2023, she was named the 2022 "Female Fighter of the Year" by a Japanese media members vote.

+Title reign

+Hiruta made her maiden WBO championship defense against Casey Morton on 13 June 2023, at the Korakuen Hall in Tokyo, Japan.
+She won the fight by a first-round knockout, only 63 seconds into the bout, after thrice knocking her opponent down.

+On 12 January 2024 at Korakuen Hall, Hiruta won her second defense by technical knockout against Ji Hyun Park.

+Hiruta made her third WBO championship defense against Maribel Ramírez at Commerce Casino in Commerce, California, USA, on 17 January 2025.
+She won the fight by an eighth-round unanimous TD, after Ramírez had been cut from an accidental head clash.

+Again at Commerce Casino, she defeated Carla Merino by unanimous decision to retain her title for a fourth time on 17 May 2025.

+Hiruta defended her title against Naomy Cárdenas at Chumash Casino in Santa Ynez, California, USA on 15 August 2025.
+She won by unanimous decision with the judges' scoring the fight 100–90,100–90 and 98–92.